mbenguosta-inner-source/dic2-2025/Cloud/cloud-project-1.md

   - `Trivy`
 - Test scripts written using `Terratest` in Go.
 - A short presentation or demo showcasing the module, how tests and scans are performed, and the usage of pre-commit.
+- Submit your job with this[ Gform: ](https://forms.gle/gG6LZ2xhuCKM3xcN8)

 ---